bouboudev/bouboudev/README.md

 # Hello world, I'm Bouzid - aka [BoubouDev][website]

-## I'm a Full stack  Developer based in Paris !
+## I'm a Full stack  Developer based in Paris & Lille !

 - 🤝🏻 I’m looking for a collaboration with other developpers